Alcohol Use Disorder

 Seeking Help for an Unwilling Alcoholic

 An alcoholic can't be forced to get help except under certain circumstances, such as a violent incident that results in court-ordered treatment or a medical emergency.
-Many alcoholism treatment specialists suggest the following steps to help an alcoholic:
+Many alcohol treatment specialists suggest the following steps to help a person with alcohol use disorder: